altocodenl/TODIS/readme.md

         current
          symbol
 ```
-- The combination of the call (the current configuration) and the message sent through it (the symbol of the tape) generates a response, which consists of the following:
+- The combination of the call (the current configuration) and the message sent through it (the symbol of the tape) generates a response based on a *sequence*:

 1. Write something to the tape.
 2. Move the tape to the left or right.